mendix/docs/content/howto/mobile/deploying-native-app.md

 8. Select the repository you want to connect to.
 9. You will be redirected back to your App Center account.
 Your repository’s branches are now listed in the build page.

-## 4. Making your First Build
+## 4. Making Your First Build

 By default, App Center builds are unsigned and not releasable on Google Play or the App Store.
 To release your apps, you must provide your signature keys to App Center.
 Signature keys prove the authenticity of your app and prevent forgeries.
 For more information to how to acquire these keys, See [Managing App Signing Keys](/refguide/managing-app-signing-keys).

 To initiate your first build in the Native Builder, you will execute a command in CLI with various parameters included.
-Some are optional and tailored to your specific app.
+For more info on the parameters and what they are used for, see the [Commands](/refguide/native-builder#commands) section in the *Native Builder* guide.
+Some parameters are optional and tailored to your specific app.
 A few parameters, however, are required.

 The following configurations are required: